Grady-Saccullo/.dotfiles/README.md

 - `config-type`: the name for a specific config, e.g. `personal`, `work`, `slim-dev`
 - `machine-type`: the name for a specific machine, e.g. `darwin`, `nixos`, `nixos-vm-fusion`, `fedora`

-### `/configs`
-Contains my configs for tooling which I want to maintain outside nix.
-Although this does not follow the "nix way", I personally prefer this.
-Specifically I like having neovim in its own repo.
-This was a pain point initially, but eventually got it working as I wanted.

 ### `/lib`
 Contains helper functions for nix.